Louis DaPron: Universal

 In 1941, Universal Studios was assembling a group of the best teenage dancers in the country for a dance group to be marketed as the "Jivin' Jacks and Jills" in musical comedy films, and DaPron was put under contract by Universal to be the choreographer for this group.
 The Jivin' Jacks and Jills were popular with teen audiences, primarily for the dancing and comedy efforts of Donald O'Connor and Peggy Ryan, who were frequently teamed together.
 As O’Connor became increasingly popular, Universal focused on him, and the Jivin’ Jacks and Jills were disbanded after 14 films.
 DaPron stayed on, as O'Connor's choreographer and as head choreographer at Universal, a role he retained well into the 1950s.
-He can be seen in small dancing parts in two films from 1948: Are You With It and Feudin', Fussin' and A-Fightin' (as ‘the shadow’ in a dance routine to Al Jolson's Me And My Shadow), illustrating his unique style of movement.
+In 1948, DaPron served as dance director and appeared as a bartender in Are You with It?; he also received a specialty cast credit in Feudin', Fussin' and A-Fightin'.